 Aaron holds a Bachelor of Music degree in Music Management from the University of the Pacific.
 At Pacific, Aaron studied both jazz and classical music, and performed rock/gospel music on campus.
-He did graduate studies through Liberty University.
+He also completed graduate units through Liberty University.

 He has directed instrumental music at Sunrise Community Church in Fair Oaks, CA, and directed the worship ministry at Escalon Covenant Church in Escalon, CA.